varnishcache/varnish-cache/doc/sphinx/phk/firstdesign.rst

 	The first (layer of) Varnish
 	----------------------------

-	Somebodys webserver is struggling and they decide to try Varnish.
+	Somebody's webserver is struggling and they decide to try Varnish.

 	Often this will be a skunkworks operation with some random PC purloined from wherever it wasn't being used and the Varnish "HOWTO"